ariakit/ariakit/examples/combobox-radix/readme.md

 <div data-description>

 Using just the necessary Ariakit components to build a [Combobox](/components/combobox) with [Radix UI](https://radix-ui.com).
-For projects already using Radix UI and looking to start with Ariakit components.
+For projects already using Radix UI and looking for autocomplete, autosuggest and search features.

 </div>